Human-Like Autonomous Driving on Dense Traffic: Introduction

 Unforeseeable consequences may occur as a result of traffic vehicles' decisions.
 In some cases, the next vehicle might maintain its velocity and position but might act differently based on the same distance and acceleration parameters.
 It is impossible to anticipate all scenarios in which autonomous vehicles might violate safety.
 This causes uncertainty, a massive challenge for ongoing traffic, and typical neural network structures could not handle this problem.
 A range of different inputs might be the solution for the same output (avoid collision).
 This requires a mixture of distribution which can be modelled with Mixture Density Network \cite{bishop1994mixture}.

 An autonomous vehicle can make more informed decisions about its actions by using MDNs to predict the probability distribution of other vehicles' future positions based on their current positions and velocity.
 However, determining the optimal number of mixture components for the model is challenging.
 Few mixture components might cause the model not to capture the complexity of the expert's behaviour, leading to suboptimal performance.
 On the other hand, many mixture components cause the model may become overcomplex and difficult to train.
 An MDN may not be well suited for problems where the expert's behaviour is highly non-stationary since it assumes that the distribution of the expert's behaviour remains constant over time.
-To overcome this we combined MDN with GAN.

 Mixture density networks have been used in various applications\cite{kuutti2022end,arbabi2022planning} related to autonomous driving, such as vehicle control and navigation.
 One of the main advantages of using MDNs in this field is their ability to handle complex and non-linear relationships between inputs and outputs, which is often the case in autonomous driving scenarios.
 A study proposed AMDN\cite{kuutti2021adversarial} for the vehicle following problem; compared to our method problem is simplified, and action space is limited with longitudinal actions.
 But for our case, we have extended action space to control two axis such as longitudinal and lateral.